parth-20-07/Sliding-Mode-Control-Based-3D-Trajectory-Tracking-for-UAVs/README.md

 $\gamma$ would help reduce chattering effect by introducing the concept of acceptable position error in the controller.
 Too high of a $\gamma$ would result in higher error in controller.
 Too low of $\gamma$ would result in chattering in controller.

+Our tuned parameters are included in [Part 5: Performance Testing in Gazebo](#part-5-performance-testing-in-gazebo)

 ## Part 3: Programming the Controllers

 Implement a ROS node in Python or MATLAB to evaluate the performance of the